Cong Thanh Bui (James)

 The procedure for applying interim urgent measures by the Arbitration Council is as follows:

-Step 4: The Arbitration Council shall consider and decide whether to apply interim urgent measures right after the requesting party has fulfilled the security measures required by the Arbitration Council.
-If the request is not accepted, the Arbitration Council shall notify the requesting party in writing and clearly mention the reasons for their refusal.
+The Arbitration Council shall consider and decide whether to apply interim urgent measures right after the requesting party has fulfilled the security measures required by the Arbitration Council.
+If the Arbitration Council rejects the request, it will notify the requesting party in writing of the request’s rejection, clearly stating the reasons for the denial.

 6. Cancel Interim urgent measure